-- IATF on Zero Hunger DA and DTI - IATF Task Group on Food Security (TGFS) DA and DTI - "Train to Mechanize Philippine Agriculture and Fisheries" Program DA and TESDA - Training programs and scholarship grants under the Rice Competitiveness Enhancement Fund (RCEF)- DA and TESDA - Agri-Negosyo (ANYO) Para sa OFWs Program DA, DTI, and TESDA - Deliver-e platform DA and DTI - 2.
-Increased access to and use of clean water, appropriate sanitation, and improved hygiene practices.
+- a) Increased access to and use of clean water, appropriate sanitation, and improved hygiene practices.
 Safe and sufficient drinking water, sanitation, and hygiene (WASH) are essential to health and well-being and are particularly crucial for child growth.
 In addition to the more readily recognized consequences of diarrhea, inadequate WASH conditions put a growing child at risk for Environmental Enteric Dysfunction (EED).
-EED is a subclinical condition that causes inflammation of the gastrointestinal lining, preventing the effective absorption of nutrients that is now known to contribute to child stunting and may impair the immune response to orally administered vaccines such as those for polio and rotavirus. - 3.
-Access to Early Childhood Care and Development (ECCD) services.
+EED is a subclinical condition that causes inflammation of the gastrointestinal lining, preventing the effective absorption of nutrients that is now known to contribute to child stunting and may impair the immune response to orally administered vaccines such as those for polio and rotavirus. - b) Access to Early Childhood Care and Development (ECCD) services.
 There is a growing body of evidence from the disciplines of both nutrition and ECD that suggests that there are common skills for effective caregiving and by enhancing these common skills, it is possible to benefit outcomes for both nutrition and child development.
-Hence given that poor nutrition and inadequate opportunities for early learning are both risks for poor children's development, nutritional and ECCD inputs should be optimized-and possibly integrated-for best developmental outcome.

-- 4. Increasing access of Pantawid Pamilyang Pilipino Program (4Ps) beneficiaries to Nutrition Programs and Services.
+Hence given that poor nutrition and inadequate opportunities for early learning are both risks for poor children's development, nutritional and ECCD inputs should be optimized-and possibly integrated-for best developmental outcome. - c) Increasing access of Pantawid Pamilyang Pilipino Program (4Ps) beneficiaries to Nutrition Programs and Services.
 The 4Ps program provides an important demand side (household) incentive and promotes behavioral changes through cash transfers and conditionalities (which include take up of maternal child health care services, immunization, nutrition, early childhood education, and family development session participation).
 This will greatly complement supply side intervention pursued by PMNP and create synergies through a holistic approach.
 In order to maximize the synergies between PMNP and 4Ps, the project will pursue the following activities: i) For existing 4Ps women, identify and update information of new pregnancy/newborn children so that they can also be monitored under 4Ps (leveraging PhilSys adoption, unified beneficiary database through Beneficiary FIRST SP project ii) Support 4Ps beneficiaries to benefit from PMNP activities (esp.
-WASH and Food Production Diversification and Livelihood Support interventions); iii) Include in PMNP the monitoring of 4Ps recipients of the program, and iv) Potentially use FDS modules/platforms for beneficiaries beyond 4Ps through SBCC. - 5.
-Community Capacity Building and Implementation Support (CBIS).
+WASH and ECCD Support interventions); iii) Include in PMNP the monitoring of 4Ps recipients of the program, and iv) Potentially use FDS modules/platforms for beneficiaries beyond 4Ps through SBCC. - d) Community Capacity Building and Implementation Support (CBIS).
 This will provide community mobilization and capacity building support to Barangay LGU officials, parent leaders, and core community volunteer groups to enhance their competencies in implementing and managing nutrition-sensitive community projects complementing the nutrition-specific interventions in Component 1.
 The activities to be identified and implemented under CBIS shall also prepare them to sustain the results of the interventions and continuously contribute to the achievement of desired nutrition outcomes.
-Capacity building will focus on increasing awareness and knowledge on the importance of the communities in achieving desired health and nutrition outcomes; key nutrition-sensitive interventions, community-based project design, implementation, and management; procurement following required government policies, and financial management.
-Learning modules and materials shall be developed together with the agencies in the National Technical Working Group, especially with the Department of Agriculture as it is anticipated that projects to be proposed by the communities are on food diversification and livelihood.
+Capacity building will focus on increasing awareness and knowledge on the importance of the communities in achieving desired health and nutrition outcomes; key nutrition-sensitive community-based interventions. project design, implementation. and management; procurement following required government policies, and financial management.
 CBIS will also support the hiring of implementation team members to be deployed as front liners in the implementation of the project.
-These teams shall provide the necessary technical assistance to the communities to ensure that the interventions and targets are delivered and that necessary coordination and technical support to the LGUs and communities are provided. - 20.
-Building on the Kalahi-CIDSS Project, several of the poorest and most vulnerable LGUs will be selected for intervention, and within those LGUs, vulnerable populations such as 4Ps beneficiaries, nutritionally-at-risk women and young children, and IPs will be identified as target households.
-These households and communities will receive multisectoral interventions with a convergence approach central to the PPAN 2017-2022.
-In this regard, community-based and household-focused interventions to improve food diversity, security and livelihoods, WASH, and optimal caregiving practices will be financed under this component.
+These teams shall provide the necessary technical assistance to the communities to ensure that the interventions and targets are delivered and that necessary coordination and technical support to the LGUs and communities are provided.

-Component 3: Institutional Strengthening, Monitoring and Evaluation and Communications
+16. Component 3: Institutional Strengthening, Monitoring and Evaluation and Communications